 general information /

-The residencies are designed for artists, curators and theoreticians from Czech Republic, Hungary, Romania, Slovak Republic, Slovenia and Croatia working in the field of contemporary art to do research in their respective area.
+The residencies are designed for artists and curators from Czech Republic, Hungary, Romania, Slovak Republic, Slovenia and Croatia working in the field of contemporary art to do research in their respective area.
 The research character of the residence should make it possible to take a break from the everyday strenuous production pressure and find time to concentrate on a specific interest.
-The participants are given the opportunity to live and work for the period of two months in one of the Q21 studios at MuseumsQuartier right in the heart of Vienna.
-Each residence grants a monthly stipend of EUR 1050,-.
+The participants are given the opportunity to live and work for the period of two months in one of the studios at MuseumsQuartier right in the heart of Vienna.
+Each residence grants a monthly stipend of EUR 1300,-.

 tranzit is a network of five independent, non-profit organisations in Austria, Czech Republic, Hungary, Romania and Slovak Republic.
 Since 2002, tranzit has been developing artistic and cultural activities with a critical approach, fostering a permanent dialogue between local and global culture.